verbal-noun/snacks-in-a-van/README.md

     npm run int-test

-**Note:** Please do not delete test-vendor from the database as we're using it to perform our integration test.
+**Note:** Please do not delete `Test Vendor` (or change the name or password) from the database as we're using it's credentials to perform our integration test.

+If you have, then please update the `./__tests__/vanStatus.js` file with proper name and password for the integrations tests to run.

 ### Unit Testing